 TrendSpider uses the last calculated data point on the larger time frame for the alert.
-For example, when you create an alert for a SMA crossover, such as the 15-min SMA 5 and the 1-hour SMA 15.
-The alert will go off when the SMA 15 crosses the last know data point for the 1-hour SMA 15.
+For example, when you create an alert for an RSI level, such as a 5-min, 1-hour and daily RSI above 60, the alert will go off when the daily RSI crosses the 60 level.

 Note: This may cause some issues when adding multiple conditions on smaller time frames alongside extremely large ones.
 For example, the alert below fires when the 5-min Stochastic K has crossed above the 5-min Stochastic D. In addition, the 5-min Stochastic D needs to be less than 20 and the 1-hour SMA 5 needs to greater then the 1-hour SMA 15.
 The alert in this picture appears to have misfired, but upon closer inspection, the algorithm works.